Kray-G/kmyacc/README.md

 * [README](README)
 * [README.moriyoshi](README.moriyoshi)

-The following is the document converted to Markdown of the original [README](README) file with following little modifications.
+The following README is the document converted to Markdown of the original [README](README) file with a little modifications below.

 * Modified for Markdown document style.
 * Added the instruction to build on Windows.